-This blog is written by the Americas Studies team at the British Library, with occasional guest contributions.
-It records some of the work we do, as well as events and collections related to the Americas.
+This blog is written by the American Collections team at the British Library, with occasional guest contributions.
+It records some of the work we do, as well as events and collections related to the Americas (and beyond).
 Please feel free to comment on the posts and join the debate.
 You can also follow us on Twitter @_Americas or direct specific enquiries to the email@example.com mailbox.
 We also have a page on Facebook.

-Carole Holden, Head of American and Australasian Studies
+- Carole Holden, voluntary assistant (and former Head of American and Australasian Studies)

 We are based at the Library's St Pancras site, London.
 We work alongside our colleagues in the Eccles Centre for American Studies, which promotes the Library's North American materials and supports American Studies in schools and universities.
-We would be very happy to visit your department, or speak to your postgraduates about the Library's Americas resources.
+We would be very happy to visit your department, or speak to your postgraduates about the Library's American, Australasian and English-language Asian resources.

 You can read more about the Library's American Collections on the 'Help for Researchers' section of the main website or by searching the catalogue, 'Explore the British Library'.
 Our catalogues also appear on copac.ac.uk.
 Manuscript materials can be located in the Archives and Manuscripts Catalogue.

-The team's have produced several online features, and exhibitions include: Benjamin Franklin: American Innovator (2006), American Treasures (2007) and Latin American Revolutions (2010).
+The team has produced several online features, and exhibitions include: Benjamin Franklin: American Innovator (2006), American Treasures (2007) and Latin American Revolutions (2010).
 The Eccles Centre for American Studies at the British Library also has several online exhibitions.